DigitalState/Platform/sdk/documentation/lab/index.md

 # Lab Environment

-The lab environment enables the developer to run the full DigitalState architecture on a local machine as a dockerized application.
+The lab environment enables the developer to run the full DigitalState stack on a local machine as a dockerized application.

 It also provides useful developer shortcuts to help manage multiple containers at once.